Course Request Guide for New Students

 History and Social Sciences

-Students may take history in 9th grade, 10th grade, or both years.
 Students who did not take history in 9th grade must take 10th grade history.
 Students who did not take history in 9th grade should request a 100-level course (with 2 alternates).
-Students that took a 100-level course may request HIS209, 219, or another 100-level course.
+Students that took a 100-level course may request POL200, HIS209, 219, or another 100-level course.

 Visual and Performing Arts and Philosophy and Religious Studies

 Many students wish to complete their VPA and Phil/Rel requirements (2 terms of VPA and 1 term of Phil/Rel) before the end of the 10th grade.
-Often students who took history in 9th grade take Visual and Performing Arts and Philosophy and Religious Studies in 10th grade.
+Often, students who took history in 9th grade take Visual and Performing Arts and Philosophy and Religious Studies in 10th grade.
 There are several one- and two-term arts courses from which to choose.
 Some arts courses can be taken either as a fifth, graded course, or as a sixth course, pass/fail or graded, if the student is qualified to do so.
-Pass/fail arts courses do fulfill the arts requirement at one term fulfilled for every pass/fail course completed, e.g. Chamber Music or Foundations of Acting taken pass/fail completes one term of the arts requirement.
+Pass/fail arts courses do fulfill the arts requirement at one term fulfilled for every two-terms of pass/fail courses completed.
+Students must finish the pass/fail course to receive the graduation credit.

 In Philosophy and Religious Studies, 10th graders can take Ethics.
-10th graders who took Ethics in 9th grade may request a 300-level Phil/Rel elective.
+10th graders who took Ethics in 9th grade may request special permission to take a 400-level Phil/Rel elective.

 Health